Jose Dalisay Jr.

 Jose Y. Dalisay Jr. (born January 15, 1954) is a Filipino writer.
-He has won numerous awards and prizes for fiction, poetry, drama, non-fiction and screenwriting, including 16 Palanca Awards.
+He has won numerous awards and prizes for fiction, poetry, drama, non-fiction, and screenwriting, including 16 Palanca Awards.

 Early life and education

 Dalisay was born in Romblon in 1954.
-He completed his primary education at La Salle Green Hills, Philippines in 1966 and his secondary education at the Philippine Science High School in 1970.
+He completed his primary education at La Salle Green Hills, Philippines, in 1966 and his secondary education at the Philippine Science High School in 1970.
+For college, he went to the University of the Philippines, wherein he was a member of the UP Alpha Sigma.
 He dropped out of college to work as a newspaper reporter.
 He also wrote scripts mostly for Lino Brocka, the National Artist of the Philippines for Theater and Film.
 Dalisay returned to school and earned his B.A.
 English (Imaginative Writing) degree, cum laude from the University of the Philippines in 1984.
 He later received an M.F.A. from the University of Michigan in 1988 and a PhD in English from the University of Wisconsin–Milwaukee in 1991 as a Fulbright scholar.